 A: No. The two differ in a few key ways.
 First, Roth 401(k) contributions are subject to the usual 401(k) contribution limits--in 2015, that's $18,000 and $24,000.
 Aftertax 401(k) contributions can be higher, as long as the total 401(k) contribution doesn't exceed $53,000.

 More importantly, the tax treatment of Roth 401(k) contributions and aftertax contributions is different.
 The earnings on Roth 401(k) contributions begin compounding tax-free from the get-go.
 Meanwhile, to the extent that the aftertax contributions generate investment earnings inside the 401(k), those earnings compound on a tax-deferred--not tax-free--basis.

-Only when the aftertax dollars are removed from the 401(k) and converted to a Roth IRA--which investors can do if they have retired, left the company, or can take in-service distributions from their plans--can they begin earning tax-free interest.
-The pretax component of the 401(k)--consisting of pretax contributions plus any investment earnings that accrued while those assets were inside of a 401(k)--can only be rolled into a traditional IRA.
+Only when the aftertax dollars are removed from the 401(k) and converted to a Roth IRA--which the new regulations allow investors to do, provided they have retired, left the company, or can take in-service distributions from their plans--can they begin earning tax-free interest.
+The pretax component of the 401(k)--consisting of pretax contributions plus any investment earnings that accrued while those assets were inside of a 401(k)--can only be rolled into a Traditional IRA.
 If the investor wanted to convert any of those assets to Roth, taxes would be due.
-To the extent that those assets stay inside of a traditional IRA, they will be taxed at the investor's ordinary income tax rate upon withdrawal.
+To the extent that those assets stay inside of a Traditional IRA, they will be taxed at the investor's ordinary income tax rate upon withdrawal.

 Q: So, why would anyone want to make aftertax 401(k) contributions?